oracle-livelabs/apex/ai-world-hol-apex/0-introduction/introduction.md

 * Create an Autonomous Databse and Create an APEX Application
 * Integrate OCI GenAI into your Application
-* Extend you Application's functionality and Test other LLM's like Grok
+* Extend you Application's functionality and Test other LLM's like Grok By the end of this workshop, you will build a Mood-Based Movie Recommender with GenAI.

 ### Prerequisites